trackpac-ltd/docs.trackpac.io/docs/device-guides/rak-sticker-guide.md

 ### Unpack Your Device

-1. **Remove the Protective Covering**: The RAK2270's come enclosed in a protective bag, take them out, whilst this wont effect the quality we dont reccomend putting them back in when activate
+1. **Remove the Protective Covering**: The RAK2270's come enclosed in a protective bag, take them out, whilst this wont effect the quality we dont reccomend putting them back in when active.

 2. **Locate the QR Code**: The QR Code is used for pairing the device with your account on our platform.
 It is located on the silver sticker at the top.